-Documentation describes the processes employed and a 1977 radiological survey of the facility which identified conditions consistent with background, or no greater than expected from normal industrial processing of similar materials.
+Documentation reviewed described that this site was used for research and development of Uranium recovery by solvent extraction from phosphoric acid and that only gram quantities were produced.
+A 1977 radiological survey of the facility identified conditions consistent with background, or no greater than expected from normal industrial processing of similar materials.

-Given the limited production of material and the results of the 1977 survey, the period for this site appears to be appropriate.
+Given the limited production of material and the results of the 1977 survey, the potential for significant residual contamination is low.